-(Note: The Video above—created some time after the article—is significantly different.)
+(Note: The Video above—created some time after the article below—is significantly different in content.)

 You can read the Bible for 20 years and miss something (or someone) “hidden” in plain sight.
 That’s what happened to me.
 But when I saw it (or her), well, it changed so much for me.